zoran-cuckovic/QGIS-visibility-analysis/help/source/index.rst

-.. test_processing documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+..
+TestProcessing documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test_processing's documentation!
+Welcome to TestProcessing's documentation!
 ============================================

 Contents: